 The ASCCC represents the faculty of California’s Community Colleges regarding legislation and legislative issues in various ways.

-Several times each year, Academic Senate representatives take part in “lobby days” on which they hold a series of meetings with various legislators or their aids to express faculty perspectives and positions on pending or potential legislation.
+Several times each year, Academic Senate representatives take part in “legislative days” on which they hold a series of meetings with various legislators or their aids to express faculty perspectives and positions on pending or potential legislation.
 These activities are typically conducted as joint ventures with the Senate’s academic partners, including representatives of the CSU and UC faculty leadership, the Chancellor’s Office, the Board of Governors, The Student Senate for California Community Colleges, and other statewide organizations.

-The ASCCC also frequently send written statements of support or opposition for specific bills to members of the legislature, legislative committees, and the governor.
+The ASCCC also frequently sends written statements of support or opposition for specific bills to members of the legislature, legislative committees, and the governor.
 These letters may be the sole work of the ASCCC or may be composed jointly with our university colleagues or with other organizations.

 The ASCCC also testifies before bodies such as the Education Committees of the legislature, the Little Hoover Commission, and others.
 In this role, ASCCC representatives deliver formal statements and answer questions regarding faculty positions and makes arguments in favor of or against specific bills or policy directions.